itsadityajaitly/Lab-5-MLPR/README.md

 LIMITATIONS:

-* Haar Cascade may fail for tilted or poorly lit faces (I might do image segmentation and processing like using imbinarize (adaptive) etcetra to refine the image to counter that).
+* Haar Cascade may fail for tilted or poorly lit faces (I might do image segmentation and processing like using imbinarize (adaptive) etcetera to refine the image to counter that).
 * Using only Hue and Saturation ignores texture and structural facial features.
 * K-Means assumes spherical clusters and equal variance which in real world applications like this one, is very rare to have while using color spaces.
 If clusters are irregular, overlapping, or unevenly spread, centroid based classification may lead to incorrect assignments leading to lower accuracy of results.
 * Euclidean distance may not perform well in higher dimensions if we choose to convert to other colour spaces and use more features.